 The days are already noticeably shorter, the nights much colder.
 Barren fields that are likely already covered with a light snow are a stark reminder that winter is coming.
 The trees have shed most of their leaves and there is a peaceful silence hanging over the landscape.
 Samhain (/ˈsɑːwɪn,

 Of the four great annual fire festivals, celebrated by our Celtic ancestors, Samhain is the most important.
-It marks a great shift, from the light half of the year, to the dark half; a New Year celebration.
+It marks the New Year.
 It’s also significant because on this night, we celebrate the third and final of the three annual harvest festivals.
 As August began, we celebrated Lammas and the first grains of the year by sharing bread and ales.
 In September it was Mabon and we shared our fruits and vegetables.
 Now in late October, we share the herbs, the nuts, and the meats and any remaining crops from our fields.
 The Goddess has provided for humankind and we’ve prepared our homes and our food storage’s for the long winter months ahead.

 On this night, the veil between the land of the living and the land of the spirits is at it’s thinnest and could be crossed by the spirits of our ancestors, but also by spirits with mischief on their minds.
 Our ancestors would leave offerings to the spirits at the far edges of their properties to keep the evil spirits at bay.
 If they had to travel, they would dress up in animal or monster costumes to confuse them, so as not to be kidnapped and pulled across the veil.
 Evening rituals were conducted by the Druids, complete with animal sacrifices, a communal bonfire, and a sharing of the flame ceremony.
 All citizens were required to be present.
 Failure to show oneself would lead to punishment by the Gods, which usually came in the form of serious illness or death.